norswap/autumn/doc/A4-basic-parsers.md

 Quick reminder of things established in previous sections:

-Parsers are instances of (subclasses of) [`Parser`] while combinators can refer either these parsers that have subparsers or the methods used to create them (typically from the classes [`DSL`] and [`rule`]).
+Parsers are instances of (subclasses of) [`Parser`] while combinators can refer either these parsers that have sub-parsers or the methods used to create them (typically from the classes [`DSL`] and [`rule`]).

 A `rule` is a wrapper for a `Parser` that enables easy parser construction via the [builder